-The Eudaimonia Institute is pleased to offer two extracurricular student seminars in spring 2020.
+The Eudaimonia Institute is pleased to offer an extracurricular student seminar in fall 2020.

 - Seminars will consist of open-ended discussion of the assigned texts.

-- The Institute will provide the required books for student participants, a meal at each weekly meeting, and, for students who successfully complete the entire seminar, a $1,000 honorarium upon completion.
+- The Institute will provide the required book for student participants, and, for students who successfully complete the entire seminar, a $100 honorarium ($25/session attended) upon completion.